+'''

 (ASSERT (predicate))

+'''

 The ontology in which the predicate must be asserted is identified by its ontology-name in the ontology parameter of the ACL message.
 The effect of asserting a predicate is to add, create or define the said predicate in the ontology definition.

-The OA is responsible to respect the consistency of the ontology and it can refuse (using REFUSE communicative act) to do the action if the result would produce an inconsistent ontology.
+The OA is responsible to respect the consistency of the ontology and it can refuse (using the refuse communicative act) to do the action if the result would produce an inconsistent ontology.

-All predicates in the Fipa-meta-ontology can be passed as parameter of this action.
+All predicates in the FIPA-Meta-Ontology can be passed as a parameter of this action.

-6.6.3 Retraction
+5.2.3 Retraction